 Gallant is a very car-oriented town.
 100.00% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Gallant is a small town , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Gallant has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.

-The education level of Gallant citizens is a little higher than the average for US cities and towns: 24.35% of adults in Gallant have at least a bachelor's degree.
+The citizens of Gallant are slightly better educated than the national average of 21.84% for all cities and towns, with 24.35% of adults in Gallant having a bachelor's degree or advanced degree.

 The per capita income in Gallant in 2022 was $21,283, which is low income relative to Alabama and the nation.
 This equates to an annual income of $85,132 for a family of four.
 However, Gallant contains both very wealthy and poor people as well.